-Your Scout Group is reliant on volunteers to come and help us build and grow our group and to be able to welcome and offer a place to every child who wants join the Scouts.
+Your Scout Group is reliant on volunteers to come and help us build and grow our group and to be able to welcome and offer a place to every child who wants join the Scouts in Staplehurst.
 We have to follow strict guidelines on ratios between adults and children so having enough adult helpers and leaders is vital to us.

 Getting involved is easier than you may think and one of the most fun, rewarding and positive things you can ever do.
 You can give as much or as little time as you like.
 Whether you can spare an hour a month or a day a year, we will match opportunities that fit your skills and time available.
-We have opportunities both behind the scenes and working with young people in uniform.
+We have opportunities both behind the scenes as a Trustee and working with young people running a section.

 Join the Scouting Adventure in Staplehurst